 the spirit of counsel and might,

 “For the reverence and fear of God are basic to all wisdom.
-Knowing God [in Word & Spirit] results in every other kind of understanding.” — Proverbs 9:10 TLB
+Knowing God [in Word and Spirit] results in every other kind of understanding.” — Proverbs 9:10 (TLB)

-“6. …‘Not by might, nor by power, but by my Spirit, says the Lord Almighty—you will succeed because of [the guidance & counsel by] my Spirit.” — Zechariah 4:6 TLB
+“Not by might, nor by power, but by my Spirit, says the Lord Almighty.
+You will succeed because of [the guidance and counsel by] my Spirit.” — Zechariah 4:6 (TLB)

-At each milestone the Lord gives us more vision, insight, & strength to endure to the end.
-He gives a promise about the 8th milestone.
-With the promise He exhorts: “He who is able to hear, let him listen to and heed what the Spirit [who is the messenger] says to the assemblies…to he who overcomes…” (TAB).
-Only a remnant is able to hear enough to leave that assembly, overcome what is set before them & move on to the next…by grace through faith.
+Only a remnant is able to hear enough to leave that assembly, overcome what is set before them, and move on to the next by grace through faith.
 The arrows below show the path of the overcomer as they leave one assembly to find their way on to the next.

 “Type” of the 8 Milestones: